AAIP draw results 2026

 When is the next AAIP draw?

 Alberta does not publish a fixed draw calendar.
 The AAIP runs invitation rounds "as needed" through the year, often several per month spread across different pathways (Opportunity Stream, Rural Renewal, Dedicated Health Care, Accelerated Tech and other Express Entry pathways).
-With the most recent draws in mid-May 2026, the next AAIP draw is expected within weeks, but the only confirmed schedule is the official alberta.ca processing-information page, which we re-check and re-date this tracker against after every round.
+With the most recent draws in early June 2026, the next AAIP draw is expected within weeks, but the only confirmed schedule is the official alberta.ca processing-information page, which we re-check and re-date this tracker against after every round.

 What were the latest AAIP draw results?